 Applying for a Health Insurance Waiver

 If you have alternate equivalent insurance you may apply for an exemption through the waiver process.
-The waiver process is open from August 1 through September 16, 2014 for the new academic year.
+The waiver process is tentatively open from August 3 through September 17, 2015 for the new academic year.

 Waiver application must be completed at the beginning of each academic year or the first few weeks of your first semester.